bcgov/digital-principles/README.md

 * As called for in the Digital Framework, an in-development Service Standard, intended to guide digital era teams to create and run great public services, no matter the channel through which those services are delivered (i.e. whether digital or not); and
 * Modeled again after leading jurisdictions, for those using technology to build government products and services, an in-development Technology Code of Practice, a set of criteria to help government design, build and buy technology.
 This Code of Practice is intended to be used as a cross-government agreed standard for the development of new digital (IMIT) products and services.

-## Draft Principles
+## Draft Digital Principles v.
+0.2

 ### 1. Prioritize delivering impact for British Columbians
-Government exists to improve peoples’ lives.
-Digital services should support this goal.
-Focus on citizens’ needs; build services for outcomes rather than outputs; deliver sustainable services through judicious use of public resources.
+Recognize that government digital products and services should ultimately improve people’s lives.
+Focus on meeting citizens’ needs and expectations and on improving service delivery.
+Build products and services for outcomes rather than outputs.
+Deliver consistently and sustainably through judicious use of public resources.

-### 2. Design with people
+### 2. Design with people & embed inclusion
-Deliver simple, effective products and services that improve lives, doing so via human-centered design practices with the people who will actually use the product or service.
+Deliver simple, effective products and services via human-centered design practices with the people who will actually use the product or service.
+Apply the highest standards of accessibility, inclusion and equity at every stage of product and service design, development and delivery.

-### 3. Embed inclusion
+### 3. Integrate ethics
-Apply the highest standards of accessibility, inclusion and ethics at every stage of product and service design, development and delivery.
+Design or modify digital products and services with ethics in mind.
+Evaluate potential uses of emerging technologies to consider possible ethical, social and cultural implications.
+Ensure there is clear oversight and documentation for automated decision-making processes (e.g.: when using artificial intelligence).

 ### 4. Continuously learn & improve
-Iterate and improve products and services frequently to support learning and innovation; use modern tools and approaches; be flexible to change, accepting ongoing user feedback; test early and often; start small and scale up.
+Iterate and improve products and services to support learning and innovation.
+Use modern tools and approaches.
+Be flexible to change, seeking and accepting ongoing user feedback.
+Test early and often.
+Start small and scale up.

 ### 5. Work in the open
-Adopt open standards to facilitate interoperability and scalability; work in the open to collaborate, co-design and co-create with users; release open data and APIs; default towards open licenses, open and interoperable standards, open-source code and open, cross-sector collaboration.
+Collaborate, co-design and co-create with users transparently.
+Default towards open licenses, open and interoperable standards, open information and data, and open-source code.

 ### 6. Take an ecosystem approach
-Design and deliver solutions that are forward-thinking, adaptable and scalable; reuse before re-creating; support common components and interoperability.
+Design and deliver solutions that are forward-thinking, adaptable and scalable.
+Support common components, interoperability and enterprise approaches.
+Share work and learnings with the aim of contributing to the wider community.
+Strive to collect data from users only once, re-using and sharing data whenever possible.

-### 7. Act as trusted information stewards
+### 7. Take care of information & data
-Manage information, including data, as a public asset in accordance with its value; apply rigour around decision-making, using data to take an evidence-based approach.
+Manage information, including data, as a public asset in accordance with its value and user needs.
+Strive to improve the quality of information and data.
+Apply rigour around decision-making, using data to take a fair, ethical and evidence-based approach.
+Act as a trusted information steward.

-### 8. Manage risks appropriately
+### 8. Manage risks proportionately
-Respect security, privacy and ethics, balancing them with the imperative for swift action; design risk mitigation strategies to be clear and to support iteration and agile delivery.
+Promote a risk-balanced approach that addresses security and privacy.
+Design clear and flexible risk mitigation strategies.

 ### 9. Build internal capacity
-Empower all public servants to deliver excellent digital services; support teams, providing them with technology, tools and training; encourage innovation and controlled experimentation; build an organizational culture that supports constant learning.
+Empower all public servants to deliver excellent digital products and services.
+Create and support teams with diverse skillsets, providing them with technology, tools and training.
+Encourage innovation and controlled experimentation.
+Build an organizational culture that supports constant learning and engagement through the use of technology.

 ### 10. Express cultural & historical awareness & respect
-Acknowledge the historical relationships, inequity, trauma, and discrimination created by government; work in the spirit of reconciliation and B.C.’s Draft Principles guiding our relationship with Indigenous peoples (https://www2.gov.bc.ca/assets/gov/careers/about-the-bc-public-service/diversity-inclusion-respect/draft_principles.pdf).
+Acknowledge the historical relationships, inequity, trauma, and discrimination created by government; work in the spirit of reconciliation and [B.C.’s Draft Principles](https://www2.gov.bc.ca/assets/gov/careers/about-the-bc-public-service/diversity-inclusion-respect/draft_principles.pdf) guiding our relationship with Indigenous peoples.

 ---
 ### License